plootia/bfb-vote-collector/README.md

 * ~~Type `npm install`~~ It now relies on my comments getter so no need to do that.
 * Type `node index.js`
 * Just wait

+- Forked from lithium's one, his is dead now.
+I will be updating it every time a new episode comes out.